petitatelier/slideshow/packages/dia-livecode/README.md

 # @petitatelier/dia-livecode

-A component to display Glitch collaborative code editor and/or preview inside a diapositive of a slideshow.
+Defines the ‹dia-livecode› web component, which displays the Glitch collaborative code editor and/or preview inside a diapositive of a slideshow.

 ## Features